tin-feather/TinFeather/posts/on-the-birth-of-a-social-conscience.rst

 harvesting.** I lay before you not a gauntlet, but merely a feather.
 Now take it up.

-The tin feather... when a tin hat is too heavy.
+The tin feather… when a tin hat is too heavy.

 .. figure:: https://raw.githubusercontent.com/tin-feather/TinFeather/master/images/tin_feather_on_hat.jpeg
    :target: https://raw.githubusercontent.com/tin-feather/TinFeather/master/images/tin_feather_on_hat.jpeg